-Since June 22, the Department of Agriculture has received 124 pesticide drift complaints believed to be related to herbicide use incidents mostly involving a four county area in southeast Missouri.
+In 2016, the Department of Agriculture received numerous pesticide drift complaints believed to be related to herbicide use incidents mostly involving a four county area in southeast Missouri.
 The four counties are Stoddard, Dunklin, New Madrid and Pemiscot.
-The department has also received a small number of complaints from Butler County and Carroll County.
+The department also received a small number of complaints from Butler County and Carroll County.

 The complaints allege herbicide drift damage to more than 41,000 acres of soybeans as well as peaches, tomatoes, watermelons, cantaloupe, rice, purple-hull peas, peanuts, cotton and alfalfa.
 Residential gardens, trees and shrubs have been included in the damage reports.